syrGitHub/TALON/README.md

 These results underscore the effectiveness of incorporating both pattern-aware and semantic-aware designs when adapting LLMs for time series forecasting.

 ## :sparkles: Datasets
-You can obtain all the benchmarks from [Google Drive](https://drive.google.com/drive/folders/1LrnL3nNNOcrQX2vk2abKahdkw4NGBxbG).
+You can obtain all the benchmarks from [Time-Series-Library](https://github.com/thuml/Time-Series-Library).
 All the datasets are well pre-processed and can be used easily.

 ## :sparkles: How to Run the Code: